pbaille/question-mark/README.md

 ## Lambda to the rescue

-One solution to this problem would be to capture the the potentially duplicated code in lambdas. this way we duplicate only the calling of this lambda and not the code it contains.
+One solution to this problem would be to capture the potentially duplicated code in lambdas. this way we duplicate only the calling of this lambda and not the code it contains.

 So in our case, we need to define a lambda for each case.
 This way we can call the first lambda, that can call the second in case of failure, that will call the third in case of failure etc...